Nightshade family (Solanaceae)

 Cultivation: The preference is full or partial sun, moist to mesic conditions, and a rich fertile soil with high nitrogen content.
 This type of soil is necessary to supply the nutrients that are required by the prodigious growth of this annual plant.
 The foliage is often pitted by tiny holes that are made by flea beetles (the same or similar species that attack eggplant).
 The seeds can remain viable in the ground for several years.

 Range & Habitat: Jimsonweed is a fairly common plant that has been observed in most counties of Illinois (see Distribution Map).
 It is probably adventive from tropical America and it was first observed in the United States at the Jamestown colony during the 17th century.
 Typical habitats include cropland (particularly corn fields), fallow fields, old feed lots, piles of soil at construction sites, mounds of decomposed mulch and discarded vegetation, urban vacant lots, and miscellaneous waste areas.
-Disturbed areas are strongly preferred.
+Disturbed areas with open fertile soil are strongly preferred.

 Photographic Location: Near piles of soil at a vacant lot in Champaign, Illinois.
 These piles of soil were dumped and occasionally carried off by trucks in relation to off-site construction and landscaping activities.